Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-2-skiing-by-train.html.markdown

 When I first started skiing I didn't have a clue about how to get the Alps.
 My friends told me to turn up at Gatwick at 5am, so I did, along with thousands of people looking grumpy and shuffling through queues.
 I assumed it would be a quick journey because it’s only a 90 minute flight, but the whole journey must have taken about 10 hours.
 I couldn't believe it!

-The next time I went skiing I thought, it can’t possibly take that long again,but it did.
+The next time I went skiing I thought, it can’t possibly take that long again, but it did.
 As we were approaching the resort on the coach from the airport I noticed a railway track and which made me realise that it might have been possible to get here by train.
 I asked the people in the resort but no one seemed to know how long it would take.

 When I got home I went into my loft and found an old European rail timetable from an Interrail trip and saw that I could reach the resort in Italy by taking the Eurostar and a TGV, and it looked as though it would take about the same amount of time as we spent flying.